A2Amir/Introduction-of-Localization/README.md

 ## 3. Multiple Measurements

-To process any sequence of measurements of any length, Instead of z I am going to make a measurement vector called ‘measurement’, which can have multiple measurements then I modify the code so that it updates the probability based on the number of measurements.
+To process any sequence of measurements of any length, Instead of z I am going to make a measurement vector called ‘measurement’, which can have multiple measurements then I modified the code so that it updates the probability based on the number of measurements.

 ```python